adam-p/yesterday-i-learned/random.md

 1. The same guy who invented the theremin (that would be Léon Theremin) invented [The Thing](https://en.wikipedia.org/wiki/The_Thing_%28listening_device%29), a passive listening device.
 1. Business class laptops come with all sorts of ports that will not be found in comsumer ports.
 [They also come with removable component upgrade doors](https://www.amazon.ca/gp/aw/d/B06XJJG4PD/), while it is questionable whether consumers would upgrade anything, even if they know they could.
 1. The [Oxford Dictionary word of the year in 2015](https://en.oxforddictionaries.com/word-of-the-year/word-of-the-year-2015) was 😂.
-1. The file `batterystats.bin` is used to display the battery graph, and [has no impact on battery capacity](https://androidcentral.com/wiping-battery-stats-doesnt-improve-battery-life-says-google-engineer) or battery life.
 1. None of [the big four accounting firms](https://en.wikipedia.org/wiki/Big_Four_accounting_firms) (Deloitte, PwC, EY, KPMG) are single firms.
 They are networks of firms that share accounting standards.
 So, technically, being hired by one of those means almost nothing.
 The big four hire one million accountants globally.
 1. "If you can't handle me at my worst, you don't deserve me at my best" is a moronic phrase.
 See [what happens when the roles swap.](https://imgur.com/vKCsxOO)
 1. Chile tried to claim Antarctica as its territory and failed because it once signed a [treaty](https://en.wikipedia.org/wiki/Antarctic_Treaty_System) saying no one lives there.